 I’m 46 and live in North London and I’ve worked for Mencap for nearly 21 years.
 I joined the group because I wanted to try something different and meet different people.
-It’s been a privilege.
-It’s given me a bit more confidence.
-I have been part of a safe surfing on the web project for people with a learning disability in Poland, Spain and Italy as part of Inclusion Europe.
-I like the theatre and cinema and I have lots of followers on Twitter, and have even had replies from Bonnie Langford.
+It’s been a privilege and has given me more confidence.
+I have also been part of a safe surfing web project for people with a learning disability in Poland, Spain and Italy as part of Inclusion Europe.
+I like the theatre and cinema and I have lots of followers on Twitter (I've even had replies from Bonnie Langford!)

 I’m 48 and live in London and I work in Mencap people team.
 I joined the group because I’m really keen on involving people with a learning disability and I like meeting people from different parts of Mencap.
 I like it when we went out in the park and interviewed the public on what they think about learning disabilities.
 I’m part of a Wednesday running group at Mencap and we’re doing the 5km Pall Mall run.
 I like to go out and spend time with my family and friends.

 I’m 36 and live in Leighton Buzzard.
 I’ve worked at Mencap as an assistant trainer for 15 years and an office assistant for 3 years.
 I joined the group because I wanted to gain some confidence, and now I can do things like going on the train.
 I’m also co-chair of the learning disability partnership board in Bedfordshire.
 I like cooking, swimming and going out for meals.